 Cautious (introverted, task-oriented)

 If someone is a high “C” (cautious, calculating, competent, conscientious, contemplative and careful), they probably want a lot of detail but prefer to receive it very slowly to digest it and analyze it properly.
-About 20 to 25 percent of the population identifies with this quadrant.
+According to the 2019 DISC® Assessment validation study, about 30% of the population identifies with this quadrant.

-The idea is not necessarily to become a personality style expert but rather to understand those you interact with, which could range anywhere from only a few people to hundreds of people each day.
-Understanding each personality style can have a tremendous impact on your effectiveness, especially with your family and those you are closest to.
+The idea is not to become a personality style expert, but rather to understand those you interact with, which could range anywhere from only a few people to hundreds of people each day.
+Understanding each personality style can have a tremendous impact on your effectiveness, especially when communicating with your family and those you are closest to.

 I am so grateful that I learned this distinction early on and could apply it in my family life.
 It’s so helpful to be able to understand and respond to my wife, Tammy, (who is a very high “C” personality) and kids in a way that benefits all of us.